List of The Grudge characters: Mrs. Dale

 Mrs. Dale (portrayed by Eve Gordon) is the calm but ghostly principal of Tokyo International High School.
-Allison is called to her office a couple of times in the film, and she is reluctant to tell her what is wrong, saying that she wants to go home.
-The principal tells Allison that what is haunting her isn't real; she claimed to have been in the Saeki house with police, and that there's nothing there, saying that it's just an old, abandoned house.
-However, this quickly proves to be false, when two ghosts of Vanessa and Miyuki appear next to her, and she becomes a ghost herself, indicating that the curse had already killed her along with the others.
+Allison is called to her office a couple of times in the film, reluctant to tell her what is wrong & only saying that she wants to go home.
+The principal tells Allison that what is haunting her isn't real; she claimed to have been in the Saeki house with police, and that it's just an old, abandoned house.
+However, this quickly proves to be false when two ghosts of Vanessa and Miyuki appear next to her and she becomes a ghost herself, indicating that the curse had already killed her along with the others.